Stella Reid

 Stella Reid (born 3 October 1964) is an English nanny, author and television personality, known publicly as one of the stars of the reality television series Nanny 911.
 She is co-author of The Nanny Chronicles of Hollywood, Nanny 911: Expert Advice for All Your Parenting Emergencies and The Nanny in Charge.

 Early life

 Reid was born in Burnley, Lancashire and attended Towneley High School and Habergham Sixth-form.

 Career

-Reid moved to the United States in 1989, where she works with families on a one on one basis by offering private consultations as well as through her speaking engagements.
+Reid moved to the United States in 1989, where she continues to work with families on a one-on-one basis by offering private consultations, as well as through her speaking engagements.
 She travels the country delivering parenting workshops.

-Personal life

-Reid lives in Gardena, California with her husband Mike and her son Mason.